 Psychoactive substances include alcohol, medicines with abuse potential and illicit drugs (narcotics) such as cannabis, amphetamine, heroin and cocaine.

 Medicines with abuse potential are mainly sedatives and hypnotics of the benzodiazepine group.
-Most of the tablets sold on the black market are not from approved pharmaceutical manufacturers.
-Illicit drugs often contain a higher amount of active ingredients compared with registered products sold in pharmacies (National Criminal Investigation Service (Kripos), 2014).
+A large proportion of the tablets sold on the black market are not from approved pharmaceutical manufacturers.
+Illicit substances often contain a higher amount of active ingredients compared with registered products sold in pharmacies (National Criminal Investigation Service (Kripos), 2014).

 The effects of psychoactive substances can be divided into three primary groups: depressant, stimulant and hallucinogenic, see Figure 1.
 Several drugs have a combination of these effects, for example alcohol and ecstasy.